 High school interns are immersed in a research atmosphere that is usually reserved for graduate students.
 Each intern works with a faculty research mentor and research team on a research project.
 A range of modern equipment is available to support the research – such as facilities for materials fabrication, modern chemical and biological analysis facilities, and microscopy resources that are among the best in the southwest.
-The intern is invited to participate in OSU in Tulsa Research Day as well as the City of Tulsa Research Day.
+The intern is invited to participate in Research Day at OSU Center for Health Sciences as well as the City of Tulsa Research Day.

 Research opportunities available for students are available with the Departments of Anatomy and Cell Biology, Biochemistry and Microbiology, Pharmacology and Physiology and the Department of Obstetrics.
-Previous participants in the OKstars program have pursued research in the following project areas:
+Participants in OKstars can pursue research in the following areas:

 Responsibilities of an OKstars participant